axyl-casc/AirplaneGraphProject/README.md

 # Teemo Cargo

-Welcome to the **TEMOO Cargo** expedited shipping service simulator!
+Welcome to the **TEMOO Cargo** shipping service simulator!
 This project demonstrates how to schedule and route cargo plane deliveries to various airports, subject to constraints such as weight capacity, flight distances, and package deadlines.
 The project includes both Haskell and JavaScript implementations with the same core functionality.

 ---